Make me to know your ways, O Lord; teach me your paths. ~Psalm 25:4 (ESV)

 On the Trail:

 Orient yourself at the trailhead with your map: Once you arrive at the trailhead, take a few minutes to look at the map and orient yourself as things tend to look different in person than they do on a screen or in a book.
 Start by finding the trailhead on your map.
-As ridiculously simple as this sounds, I have actually run into people on the trail who were not sure where they started their hike, not a good position to be in if you find yourself lost and in need of help.
+As ridiculously simple as this sounds, I have actually run into quite a few people on the trail who asked for directions and were not sure where they started their hike, not a good position to be in if you find yourself lost or in need of help.
 After you know your starting point, study the trails you will be hiking, as well as nearby trails, especially those intersecting your route.

 Next, identify major, extended geographic features in the area such as roads, rivers, and ridgelines.
 When paralleling your route, these features are called “handrails,” and when perpendicular to your route they are called “backstops.”
 These features are helpful to keep you oriented along the way, but also provide easy-to-find destinations to navigate toward if you get turned around.